 ALL LIVE, IN-PERSON CLASSES TEMPORARILY SUSPENDED DUE TO COVID-19

-HOWEVER, WHY NOT TAKE A ONE-TO-ONE-TO-ONE ONLINE CLASS (JUST YOU, YOUR DOG & JEAN!)
+HOWEVER, YOU CAN PARTICIPATE IN A ONE-TO-ONE-TO-ONE VIRTUAL CLASS (JUST YOU, YOUR DOG & TRANQUILPET!)

-BECAUSE THE CARE OF YOUR SENIOR PET IS SO VERY IMPORTANT (SOMETIMES PAINFUL AND DIFFICULT), THIS 1-HOUR WEBINAR IS FREE!
+BECAUSE THE CARE OF YOUR SENIOR PET IS SO VERY IMPORTANT (SOMETIMES PAINFUL AND DIFFICULT), THIS 1-HOUR VIRTUAL CLASS IS FREE!

-I DESIGNED THIS WEBINAR TO HELP YOU NAVIGATE DURING A DIFFICULT AND PAINFUL TIME IN YOUR PET’S LIFE.
+I DESIGNED THIS VIRTUAL CLASS TO HELP YOU NAVIGATE DURING A DIFFICULT AND PAINFUL TIME IN YOUR PET’S LIFE.